Overview

 What extra support/enrichment activities are on offer?

-Students have opportunities to take part in IT/ Computing related visits, such as Kingston University Gaming Lab; Emirates Aviation; IT in the Airline Business and ‘behind the scenes’ at Thorpe Park.
+Students have opportunities to take part in IT/ Computing related visits.
+Previous examples have included Kingston University Gaming Lab; Emirates Aviation; IT in the Airline Business and ‘behind the scenes’ at Thorpe Park.

 Students are also encouraged to take up employment in IT environments outside college hours and to undertake work placements during the College’s Wider Skills Week at the end of their first year.